-My Hypothesis: This could affect sites that bought “cheap content” or are using algorithmic approaches of entity matching to produce content, based on what is already ranking on Google.
-If you jumped on the GTP-3 train when it took off in 2020, started creating content with tools like Jasper or Copymatic, and didn’t augment it with expertise — you could be identified, let’s see.
+My Hypothesis: This affects sites that bought “cheap content” or use algorithmic approaches of entity matching to produce content based on what is already ranking on Google.
+If you jumped on the GTP-3 train when it took off in 2020, started creating content with tools like Jasper or Copymatic, and didn’t augment it with expertise - you could be identified, let's see.

 My Advice: There are no shortcuts to creating great content at scale, but there are frameworks and solutions that make it easier for all parties.
 The "What You Should Do Instead" section below has some things we’ve successfully done with busy teams that have aggressive goals.

 Example: If you told a tool that auto generates content using GPT-3 to write a page on a topic and told me to write on the same topic – my page would smoke GPT-3 to the human eye.
 But up until now, Google wasn’t able to catch that.